In Our Time (short story collection): Themes

-The stories contain themes Hemingway was to revisit over the course of his career.
-He wrote about initiation rites, early love, marriage problems, disappointment in family life and the importance of male comradeship.
-The collection conjures a world of violence and war, suffering, executions; it is a world stripped of romance, where even "the hero of the bullfight chapter pukes".
-Hemingway's early-20th century is a time "out of season", where war, death, and tangled, unfulfilling relationships reign.
-Alienation in the modern world is particularly evident in "Out of Season", which bears similarities to Eliot's The Waste Land.
-Eliot's Waste Land motif exists throughout much of Hemingway's early fiction, but is most notable in this collection, The Sun Also Rises (1926), and A Farewell to Arms (1929).
-He borrowed Eliot's device of using imagery to evoke feeling.
-Benson attributes similarities between Hemingway and Eliot to Pound, who edited both.
+The stories contain themes that Hemingway would revisit throughout his career, including initiation rites, early love, marital difficulties, disappointment in family life, and the significance of male camaraderie.
+The collection depicts a world of violence, war, suffering, executions—one stripped of romance, where even "the hero of the bullfight chapter pukes."
+Hemingway's portrayal of the early 20th century reflects a time "out of season," dominated by war, death, and unfulfilling relationships.

+Alienation in the modern world is particularly evident in Out of Season, which bears similarities to Eliot's The Waste Land.
+Eliot's Waste Land motif recurs throughout much of Hemingway's early fiction, but is most notable in this collection, The Sun Also Rises (1926), and A Farewell to Arms (1929).
+Hemingway adopted Eliot’s technique of using imagery to evoke emotion.
+Literary scholar Jackson J. Benson attributes the thematic and stylistic similarities between Hemingway and Eliot to the influence of Ezra Pound, who edited both writers.

 Motifs and themes reappear, the most obvious being the juxtaposition of life and death.
 There are some recurring images such as water and darkness – places of safety.
 Benson notes how, after reading the first few vignettes and stories, readers "realize we are in hell."
 Hemingway conjures a world where "the weak are pitilessly exploited by the strong, and ... all functions of life ... promise only pain."